oktavianabd/bind9-dns-conf/README.md

-# bind9-dns-conf
+# Bind9 Primary and Secondary DNS Server Configuration Using Docker
-Example bind9/named configuration to build primary and secondary DNS server
+Example bind9/named configuration to build primary and secondary DNS server, then secondary DNS server deploy as a container using docker

-If DNS server is installed on docker (Ubuntu 22.04), please edit the config file of systemd-resolved, /etc/systemd/resolved.conf.
+***!Important, If DNS server is installed on docker (Ubuntu 22.04), please edit the config file of systemd-resolved, /etc/systemd/resolved.conf.***
 Uncomment the line DNSStubListener, and set it to no.

 ```